nelsoft-easyshop/react-serverside-renderer/README.md

   },
 ```

-2. At the package.json in `yilinker/reactjs-serverside-renderer/Nodejs/`, add a *start* script that performs the appropriate directory change command and the node initiation command.
+B. At the package.json in `yilinker/reactjs-serverside-renderer/Nodejs/`, add a *start* script that performs the appropriate directory change command and the node initiation command.
 Note, you will most likely have to modify the commands a bit depending on how your folders are structured.

 ```
   "scripts": {